 Or, you can also purchase them online already made.
 Check out the Snuffle Mats from Stylish Hound.

-About the Author: Lara Shannon is a NDTF certified dog behaviourist and trainer, petfood nutritionist and Executive Producer and Host of Pooches at Play on Channel 10.
-Lara also runs her own dog training and boarding business in Melbourne’s Bayside area and is the Author of Eat, Play, Love Your Dog.
+About the Author: Lara Shannon is a certified dog behaviourist and trainer, pet food nutrition specialist, Executive Producer and Host of Pooches at Play on Channel 10 and editor of Poochesatplay.com.
+Lara also runs her own dog training business in Melbourne’s Bayside area and is the Author of World of Dogs and Eat, Play, Love Your Dog.